Compare over 200 conveyancers and solicitors

 A solicitor can carry out conveyancing, but is also licensed to advise on other areas of the law.
 However, it probably makes sense to instruct a solicitor who specialises in conveyancing if you are buying or selling a property.

 You probably want to choose a solicitor or conveyancer who is close by and familiar with your area.
 Most people also want to instruct someone who has been recommended or who is highly rated.
 Then there's the cost.
 Legal fees can be expensive so you should always check the likely cost before you instruct a solicitor or conveyancer.
 Also make sure that you understand exactly how the fee system works.
 Some firms, for example, do not charge if the sale or purchase falls through, which could save you hundreds of pounds in legal costs.

 Conveyancing in Scotland

 The process of buying and selling a house is different in Scotland, so you should choose an experienced local firm if the property is north of the border.

 Finding the right conveyancer

-MoneySupermarket has joined forces with eConveyancer so that consumers can compare more than 200 highly rated solicitors and conveyancers to find the right firm at the right price.
-It couldn't be easier.
-So now all you have to do is find your dream home.
+MoneySuperMarket has joined forces with ULS Technology so that you can compare more than 200 highly rated solicitors and licensed conveyancers to find the right firm at the right price.